-A Note on Using this Text
+A Note on Using this Text.
 Thank you for reading this short preface.
 Allow us to share a few key points about the text so that you may better understand what you will find beyond this page.

-This text is Part I of a three-text series on Calculus.
+This text comprises a three-volume series on Calculus.
 The first part covers material taught in many "Calc 1" courses: limits, derivatives, and the basics of integration, found in Chapters 1 through 6.1.
-The second text covers material often taught in "Calc 2:" integration and its applications, along with an introduction to sequences, series and Taylor Polynomials, found in Chapters 5 through 8.
-The third text covers topics common in "Calc 3" or "multivariable calc:" parametric equations, polar coordinates, vector-valued functions, and functions of more than one variable, found in Chapters 9 through 13.
-All three are available separately for free at www.apexcalculus.com.
+The second text covers material often taught in "Calc 2:" integration and its applications, including an introduction to differential equations, along with an introduction to sequences, series and Taylor Polynomials, found in Chapters 5 through 8.
+The third text covers topics common in "Calc 3" or "multivariable calc:" parametric equations, polar coordinates, vector-valued functions, and functions of more than one variable, found in Chapters 10 through 15.
+All three are available separately for free at apexcalculus.com2, and HTML versions of the book can be found at opentext.uleth.ca3.

 These three texts are intended to work together and make one cohesive text, APEX Calculus, which can also be downloaded from the website.

 Printing the entire text as one volume makes for a large, heavy, cumbersome book.
 One can certainly only print the pages they currently need, but some prefer to have a nice, bound copy of the text.
-Therefore this text has been split into these three manageable parts, each of which can be purchased for under \$15 at Amazon.com.
+Therefore this text has been split into these three manageable parts, each of which can be purchased for about \$15 at Amazon.com4.